P79N6A/server/README.txt

 WHAT
-a HTTP interface to mail and news (files) or a filesystem in general, compatible with LDP clients
+a HTTP interface to mail and news (files) or a filesystem in general

 JSON format - optional alternative in addition to RDF formats (if you JUST want those, see https://github.com/ruby-rdf/rdf-ldp) a mini-RDF in JSON with no blank-nodes or special-syntax literal-datatypes/languages (just JSON-native types)